scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 // res: Result[Int] = OptionT(ListT(scala.concurrent.impl.Promise$DefaultPromise@3a3670a8))
 ~~~

 Using `point` we constructed a monad instance on the `Some` branch of `OptionT`, but what about the `None` branch?
-Many monads encode some notion of failure, no how in general can we construct a "failed" monad?
+Many monads encode some notion of failure, so how in general can we construct a "failed" monad?
 There is no general way to do this.
-We can either look for useful functions on the monad transformers we use, or we construct an entire monad stack by hand.
+We can either look for useful functions on the specific monad transformers we use, or we can construct an entire monad stack by hand.

 For the specific case of `OptionT`, we can call the `none` method on the companion object.
 I've put a type annotation in the example to show that we really are creating a value with the correct type (the code would not compile otherwise).